Z-P-J/MobileInteractiveClass/web/assets/global/plugins/amcharts/amstockcharts/plugins/export/README.md

 xlsx.js | libs/xlsx/ | Export to XLSX format

-## Complete list of available export settings
+## Complete list of available exportBean settings

 Property | Default | Description
 -------- | ------- | -----------
-backgroundColor | #FFFFFF | RGB code of the color for the background of the exported image enabled | true | Enables or disables export functionality legend | {} | Places the legend in case it is within an external container libs | | 3rd party required library settings (see the above section) menu | [] | A list of menu or submenu items (see the next chapter for details) fabric | {} | Overwrites the default drawing settings (Frabric library) pdfMake | {} | Overwrites the default settings for PDF export (pdfMake library) removeImages | true | If true export checks for and removes "tainted" images that area lodead from different domains
+backgroundColor | #FFFFFF | RGB code of the color for the background of the exported image enabled | true | Enables or disables exportBean functionality legend | {} | Places the legend in case it is within an external container libs | | 3rd party required library settings (see the above section) menu | [] | A list of menu or submenu items (see the next chapter for details) fabric | {} | Overwrites the default drawing settings (Frabric library) pdfMake | {} | Overwrites the default settings for PDF exportBean (pdfMake library) removeImages | true | If true exportBean checks for and removes "tainted" images that area lodead from different domains

-## Configuring export menu
+## Configuring exportBean menu

-Plugin includes a way to completely control what is displayed on export menu.
+Plugin includes a way to completely control what is displayed on exportBean menu.
 You can set up menus, sub-menus, down to any level.
 You can even add custom items there that execute your arbitrary code on click.
 It's so configurable it makes us sick with power ;)

-The top-level menu is configured via `menu` property under `export`.
+The top-level menu is configured via `menu` property under `exportBean`.
 It should always be an array, even if you have a single item in it.

 The array items could be either objects or format codes.
 Objects will allow you to specify labels, action, icon, child items and even custom code to be executed on click.

-Simple format codes will assume you need an export to that format.
+Simple format codes will assume you need an exportBean to that format.

 ### Simple menu setup

-Here's a sample of the simple menu setup that allows export to PNG, JPG and CSV:
+Here's a sample of the simple menu setup that allows exportBean to PNG, JPG and CSV:

 ```
-"export": {
+"exportBean": {
   "enabled": true,
   "libs": {
     "path": "../libs/"
   },
   "menu": [ {
-    "class": "export-main",
+    "class": "exportBean-main",
     "menu": [ "PNG", "JPG", "CSV" ]
   } ]
 }
 ```

-The above will display a menu out of three options when you hover on export
+The above will display a menu out of three options when you hover on exportBean
 icon:

 * PNG
 * JPG
 * CSV

-When clicked the plugin will trigger export to a respective format.
+When clicked the plugin will trigger exportBean to a respective format.

 If that is all you need, you're all set.